AlexMannDesigns/test-automation-for-42-shell-projects/README.md

 The tldr version of the command line you need (for mac and linux):

-1. Set up your virtual environment (I suggest doing this in the root dir of your shell project):
+1. Set up your virtual environment (I suggest doing this in the root dir of the project):
 ```
 $ python3 -m venv venv
 ```